GoogleCloudDataproc/spark-bigquery-connector/README.md

 Unless you wish to use the implicit Scala API `spark.read.bigquery("TABLE_ID")`, there is no need to compile against the connector.

-TODO: Add maven central reference
+TODO(pmkc): Add maven central reference after publishing

 ## API